dsc-courses/practice.dsc40a.com/problems/wi22-midterm2/wi22-midterm2-q16.md

 # BEGIN PROB

-(1 point) Stringle has become such a popular game that many spin-offs have been created.
+Stringle has become such a popular game that many spin-offs have been created.
 In a variant called Quadringle, players have to solve four different Stringle puzzles at the same time.
 We'll say that a Quadringle puzzle is determined by which four six-letter strings it